2017 Web Design TrendsPeter A. Liefer II | Posted: February 27th, 2017 | Updated: October 22nd, 2018

 This trend is clearly a tricky one to execute, but many websites have done it in the past, and it is quickly gaining ground this year as well.

-To provide exceptional customer service, websites are now enhancing their responsive capabilities through conversational interface.
+To provide exceptional customer service, websites are now enhancing their responsive capabilities through a conversational interface.
 The idea is that customers can interact with their agents in real time, resolving any issues and answering any questions about the products.
 This means the customers are being assisted as soon as possible, thereby ushering in more conversion and satisfaction.

 Of course, this tool has been around for ages, but it seems that it is finally being given emphasis by most websites.
 After all, wouldn’t it be interesting to find out firsthand what your customers like and what they don’t like about your products?
 Businesses also use this to cull information about their market and to enhance their products.